-Gear?
-TV size?
-Infrared remotes, cable management?
-You’d think the process would be straightforward, but this TV stand buying guide covers many important considerations beyond mere style and color.
-As you shop for your TV’s new throne, make sure to consider how much space you need for equipment, how the stand manages cables, the size of the stand, and more.
+While you may have scoffed at the title of this article, when buying a TV stand, there are many important considerations beyond mere style and color.
+As you shop for your display’s new throne, you’ll need to consider how much space you need for equipment, how the stand manages cables, the size of the stand, and more.
+Your home theater experience rests (quite literally) on this purchase, so here’s a quick rundown of how you can find the stand that’s right for you.

 Cut the clutter

 Think about all the equipment your stand will need to accommodate, for starters.
-You may have an A/V receiver, Blu-ray player, center channel speaker, and even more boxes that must be stored under the TV.
+You may have an A/V receiver, Blu-ray player, center channel speaker, set-top box, etc., that must be stored under the TV.
 Remember: Equipment can overheat if there isn’t enough room for it to breathe, so be certain there is ample room for all the devices to fit while also allowing for airflow.

 Which electronics will fit?